 Please note: Subsidized Rate & Financial Aid cannot be combined.
 If you select the Subsidized Rate and apply for Financial Aid, we will be unable to consider your financial aid application.

 Shastri Jonathan Barbieri is a senior teacher in the Shambhala Lineage who has taught Buddhist and Shambhala trainings extensively throughout North America for over 30 years.
-Each year he presents a New Year’s Resolution program at Shambhala Mountain Center that explores how to bring our aspirations into focus by slowing down and seeing more clearly through Mindfulness meditation.
 Jon has been engaged in several livelihood pursuits including consulting with cities and counties on workforce development, creating contemplative co-housing communities, and, most recently, teaching Mindfulness programs to public agencies and businesses.
 He was formerly the Executive Director of Shambhala Mountain Center.

 Financial aid is available for this program.